1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 As always I begin each company review with a dividend safety analysis.

-- 2020 FCF payout ratio consensus: 90% vs 60% safe for this industry
+- 2020 FCF payout ratio consensus: 90% vs. 60% safe for this industry

-- Debt/Capital: 59% vs 40% safe
+- Debt/Capital: 59% vs. 40% safe

-- Debt/EBITDA: 2.3 vs 3.0 or less safe
+- Debt/EBITDA: 2.3 vs. 3.0 or less safe

-- Interest Coverage Ratio: 16.8 vs 8+ safe
+- Interest Coverage Ratio: 16.8 vs. 8+ safe

 - S&P Credit Rating: A+, negative outlook (0.6% 30-year bankruptcy risk)